go-gitea/gitea/docs/content/administration/config-cheat-sheet.en-us.md

 ## Override Email Headers (`mailer.override_header`)

-⚠️ This is empyt by default, use it only if you know what you need it for.
+⚠️ This is empty by default, use it only if you know what you need it for.

 examples would be: